CJepps/Milestone-One/README.md

 ---
 ### Existing Features
 ### Navigation Bar and Hero image
- * This section includes a device responsive Navigation bar which allows for users to immediately select the section they would like to navigate to appropriate to their needs.
+ * This section includes a device responsive Navigation bar which allows for users to immediately select the section they would like to navigate to, appropriate to their needs.
  * A Logo with my DJ name is clearly visible which confirms to a user that they have come to the correct website.
 A large hero image of myself DJing clearly shows what the website is about.

  ![Image of my opening page, displaying navigation bar and hero image with my logo](assets/images/Screenshots/screenshot_1.PNG)

  ### About me section
- * This section allows a user to find out more about me and the music i play.
+ * This section allows a user to find out more about me and the music I play.
 This is useful for users who may not be too familiar with my work.
  * A profile picture is also added to acheive the same end, where useres may be unfamiliar with me.

  ![screenshot of about me section, displaying a profile pic and bio](assets/images/Screenshots/screenshot_2.PNG)

  ### Mixes section
   * This section allows for users who are already a fan of my music to listen to more.
-Alternatively this provides users who are unfamiliar with me and example of my mixes.
+Alternatively this provides users who are unfamiliar with me an example of my mixes.
 This section is particularly relevant to  venues who might be looking to book me.
  ![screenshot of Mixes section which contains links to play examples of my DJ mixes](assets/images/Screenshots/screenshot_3.PNG)

  ### Bookings section and Footer